Malaysian tropical rainforest

 Hydration: 2.5 L/day

-Health & Well-being: Tropical Risks
+Health & Wellbeing: The Tropical Risks

 Heat Stroke